Skip to main content

 • Practical, easy-to-implement techniques you can begin using from the first day.

 Week 2: Participants will continue to learn about the fundamentals of writing poetry.
 We will discuss the form and structure of poetry, the length of poems, diction (word choice), and the usefulness of a good title.
-Students will try their hand at writing therapeutic poetry, i.e. poems that explore our feelings about the past, thereby beginning a process of healing and well-being.
+Students will learn how poetry can be therapeutic, increasing emotional, spiritual, and even physical well-being.
+Students will try their hand at writing therapeutic poetry, i.e. poems that explore our feelings about the past, thereby beginning a process of healing and wholeness.

-Week 3: Participants will learn about autobiographical poetry, the usefulness of reading your poem aloud, the power of poetry to illuminate truths, and how writing poetry is hard work.
+Week 3: Participants will learn about autobiographical poetry, the usefulness of reading your poems aloud, the power of poetry to illuminate truths, and how writing poetry is hard work.
 We will also explore how poetry can inspire hope and resilience in the darkest of times.

 Week 4: Participants will learn how they can write poems that inspire others to help make the world a better place through acts of compassion, understanding, and tolerance.
 We will learn how poetry can incite social, political, cultural, and even environmental change (through ecological poetry).
 We will examine the value of establishing a writing routine and making a little time to write in your busy life.
-We will also explore ideas for taking poetry public, and about further resources for students interested in continuing their studies of writing.

 Scholarships

-*If you are enthusiastic about this course but cannot pay the tuition due to a financial hardship, you can ask for a possible scholarship.
+*If you are enthusiastic about this course but cannot afford to pay the tuition due to a financial hardship, you can ask for a possible scholarship.
 Requests will be considered on a case-by-case basis.
 Priority will be given to those residing in developing countries.

 How Does This Course Work?